-California State University (CSU) University of California (UC) HIGH SCHOOL GPA Calculate GPA using only "a-g" approved courses taken after the 9th grade, including summer courses.
-All "a-g" courses and grades must be reported.
-SUBJECT REQUIREMENTS Fifteen yearlong college preparatory courses from approved "a-g" list are required: tory ("a-g") courses must be con courses) mpleted prior to senior year (including summer "a" History/Social Science Two years of history/social science, including one year of U.S. history OR one semester of U.S. history and one semester of American government, AND One year of history/social science from either the "a" or "g" subject area One year of world history, cultures and geography from the "a" subject area "b" English Four years of college preparatory English composition/literature (including no more than one year of Advanced ESL/ELD courses) "c" Mathematics Three years of mathematics (algebra I and II, geometry); four years recommended "d" Laboratory Science Two years of laboratory science At least one year of physical science and one year of biological science, one from the "d" subject area and the other from the "d" or "g" area Must include at least two of the three foundational subjects of the living earth, chemistry in the earth system, and physics in the universe; both courses must be from the "d" subject area; three years recommended "e" Language Other Than English Two years of language other than English (must be the same language, American Sign Language accepted) Three years recommended "f" Visual and Performing Arts One yearlong course in visual and performing arts (selected from dance, music, theatre/drama and visual arts) "g" College Preparatory Elective One year of an elective chosen from any area on approved "a-g" course list Note: Numerous Career Technical Education courses are approved for fulfillment of "a-g" subject requirements.
-HONOR POINTS Maximum of eight extra grade points awarded for approved honors, Advanced Placement or International Baccalaureate courses and transferable college courses.
-No more than two yearlong courses taken in 10th grade can earn honors points.
+California State University (CSU) University of California (UC) HIGH SCHOOL GPA Calculate GPA using only "a- iter the 9th grade, including summer es and grades must be reported.
+SUBJECT REQUIREMENTS Fifteen yearlon g college preparatory courses from approved "a-g" list are required: 11 UC-required college preparatory ("a-g") courses must be completed prior to senior year (including summer courses "a" History/Social Science al science (including one year of U.S. history OR by and one semester of civics or American of social science) "b" English Four years of college preparatory English composition/literature (including no more t than one year of Advanced ESL/ELD courses) "c" Mathematics Three years of mathe matics (algebra I and II, geometry); four years recommended "d" Laboratory Science Two y ears of laboratory science fundamental knowledge from sciene and one physical science that provides two of these three subjects: Living Earth, Chemistry ystem or Physicas in the Universe) "e" Language Other Than English er than English (must be the same language, merican Sign Language accepted) Three years recommended "f" Visual and One year-long o course in visual and performing arts Performing Arts (selected from dan ce, music, theatre/drama and visual arts) "g" College Preparatory Elective One year of an elective chosen from any area on approved "a-g" course list

+Note: Numerous Career Technical Education courses are approved for fulfillment of "a-g" subject requirements.